Exploring LLM Cryptocurrency Trading Through Fact-Subjectivity Aware Reasoning: FS-ReasoningAgent Framework

-Trade Agent serves as the decision-making core of the FS-ReasoningAgent framework, synthesizing inputs from the Statistics Agent, Fact Agent, Fact Reasoning Agent, and Subjectivity Reasoning Agent to make final trading decisions.
+\textbf{Trade Agent.} Trade Agent serves as the decision-making core of the FS-ReasoningAgent framework, synthesizing inputs from the Statistics Agent, Fact Agent, Fact Reasoning Agent, and Subjectivity Reasoning Agent to make final trading decisions.
 Converts the collective analysis into an actionable decision, represented on a continuous scale from $\left[-1, 1\right]$, where \(-1\) means a full sell action, \(0\) represents a hold, and \(1\) indicates a full buy action.
+The design of assigning buy/sell decisions and their corresponding percentages to the LLM is inspired by common practices in human trading as it is standard for traders to determine not only whether to buy or sell but also how much of their portfolio to allocate to a particular action \citep{jang2023deep, cui2024multi}.
 Trade Agent carefully balances factual data and subjective sentiment to optimize trades for profit while managing risk.
 Upon executing a trade, a proportional transaction fee is applied based on the value traded.
-An example of Trade Agent is in \autoref{fig:tradeAgent}.
+An example of Trade Agent is in \autoref{table:tradeAgent}.